Adonis' FFXIV Characters

 Daylight Assassin

-She works as the Captain of the Sparrows and is an expert in infiltration and information gathering.
+She works as the Executive Officer of the Sparrows and is an expert in infiltration and information gathering.
 She was once known as the Daylight Assassin, though she doesn't do much killing anymore.

 Zinnia Malqir